-As Cal Poly advances over the next 20 years, the Master Plan is an attempt to plan for an ever changing future while maintaining a flexible setting.
-Approximately three years of planning went into this effort through engagement of the campus and San Luis Obispo communities, making decisions on where and how to grow both academically and physically, and identifying campus priorities.
+The Master Plan provides direction for an ever changing future while maintaining a flexible setting.
+Approximately five years of planning went into this effort through engagement of the campus and San Luis Obispo communities, making decisions on where and how to grow both academically and physically, and identifying campus priorities.